-The Daily Scrum is a meeting of the Developers.
-The Daily Scrum has a timebox of 15 minutes and takes place every day the Developers are working on the project.
-The Scrum Master coaches the Developers so the Daily Scrum does not take longer than the 15 minute timebox.
-During the Daily Scrum the Developers make a plan for the next 24 hours.
+The Daily Scrum is a meeting of the Development Team.
+The Daily Scrum has a time box of 15 minutes and takes place every day the Development Team is working on the project.
+The Scrum Master coaches the Development Team so the Daily Scrum does not take longer than the 15 minutes time box.
+During the Daily Scrum the Development Team makes a plan for the next 24 hours.
 They also discuss the work done since the previous Daily Scrum.
 This leads to optimized collaboration and results.